LVMH, Catterton and Groupe Arnault partner for investments

-Jan 5 Buyout firm Catterton has agreed to join forces with luxury goods company LVMH Moet Hennessy Louis Vuitton SE and investment firm Groupe Arnault in the creation of L Catterton, a consumer-focused private equity firm.
+Buyout firm Catterton has agreed to join forces with luxury goods company LVMH Moet Hennessy Louis Vuitton SE (LVMH.PA) and investment firm Groupe Arnault in the creation of L Catterton, a consumer-focused private equity firm.

 L Catterton will couple Catterton's buyout expertise with LVMH's global presence to invest in brands and companies with "high growth opportunities in categories with attractive consumer economics," the firms said in a statement on Tuesday.